-Can you identify the problem in this sentence?
+Can you identify the problem in the above sentence?

 There are two women in the sentence: Mrs Miles and ‘her daughter’.
 Using the female pronoun, ‘she’ is therefore confusing.
 Is the daughter concerned she has dementia or her mother has dementia?

 It’s important to pay close attention to this when using pronouns to make sure they don’t end up causing confusion to the reader.
-They are a grammar device to avoid repetition and add clarity but, in the example, above create the opposite effect.
+As a grammar device, you can use pronouns to avoid repetition and add clarity.
+But when used incorrectly, in the example above, they can create the opposite effect.